 2. Italicized refers to information that is specific to your particular system or program, for example, means enter the name of your file.
+Names of other sections or manuals are also italicized.

 Enter filename

 3. Warnings always appear in this format: